DISRUPTION IN FINANCIAL SERVICES

-Added to all of the above are concerns about talent and the Great Resignation.
-While this is an issue for any industry, it’s especially important in FIS, as disruptions come from existing competitors and those in adjacent markets as well as factors associated with the above-mentioned variables.
-Skilled resources will be difficult to find and keep for existing systems, and those with the talent to drive innovation and change will be in high demand.
+Added to all of the above are concerns about talent and the Great Resignation in the financial sector.
+While this is an issue for any industry, it’s especially important in FIS, as disruptions come from existing competitors and those in adjacent market share as well as factors associated with the above-mentioned variables.
+Skilled resources will be difficult to find and keep for existing financial infrastructure, and those with the talent to drive innovation and change will be in high demand.

-DMI has helped FIS organizations successfully identify and adapt to disruptions in their markets.
-From that experience, we’ve identified five steps companies can take to recognize opportunities and respond to disruptions.
+DMI has helped FIS organizations successfully identify and adapt to disruption in financial services.
+From that experience, we’ve identified five steps companies and financial institutions can take to recognize opportunities and respond to disruptions.